Nainik2509/Vuexy-React-Next-Js/docs/guide/overview/dependencies.md

 ## Common

 :::danger Heads Up!
-The following dependencies are required to run the template.
+The following dependencies are common and required to run the template.
 Do not try to remove any of these dependencies.
+You may add / update / remove any other dependencies according to your requirements.
 :::

 ```json